Louise Richardson: Finances and criticism

-During the COVID-19 pandemic, she received further criticism for retaining her salary while University of Oxford staff were put on furlough.
+During the COVID-19 pandemic, she received further criticism for retaining her salary while University of Oxford staff were put on furlough on full salary.
+In June 2022, Richardson announced that all Oxford full-time staff would be given a one-time bonus of £1,000 (US$1240) to recognize their "commitment and dedication" through the pandemic.
+In November 2022, Richardson announced a one-time payment to staff of at least £800 in response to the cost of living crisis.

+Criticisms

 In September 2017, Richardson attracted criticism from students, academics, politicians, and the British press for remarks made in defence of academic freedom that were interpreted by critics as a defence of academics holding anti-gay views towards students.
-Richardson had previously been involved in debates around free speech and around attempts by university students to bar some speakers from campuses.
+Richardson was previously involved in debates around free speech and around attempts by university students to bar some speakers from campuses.
 At the University of St. Andrews, Richardson encouraged academics to share their views on the independence referendum and in her first few months at Oxford University she voiced the view that higher education was not meant to be a comfortable experience and that students ought to engage with views they found objectionable.
+In 2021 Richardson said: "All legal speech should be permitted at a university.
+When push comes to shove, I would defend any legal speech here however objectionable I find it."

 Richardson's comments in June 2020 during the Black Lives Matter protests attracted further public criticism.
-She suggested that Nelson Mandela would not have wanted the controversial statue of Cecil Rhodes removed.
+She suggested that Nelson Mandela would not have wanted the controversial statue of Cecil Rhodes removed, explaining that the South African anti-apartheid leader was a man of "deep nuance" who would have opposed attempts to "hide history."
+Richardson insisted that views from the past need to be judged in the context of their time with an understanding of why people believed as they did.

+Carnegie Corporation of New York

+In November 2021, it was announced that Richardson would become the next president of Carnegie Corporation of New York in January 2023, at the end of her 7-year term as Oxford vice-chancellor.
+As the philanthropic foundation's 13th president, she oversees one of the United States' leading philanthropic foundations, established in 1911 by Scottish immigrant and American industrialist Andrew Carnegie.
+Richardson had been on the board of trustees since 2012.

+Reducing political polarization

+Under Richardson’s leadership, the foundation changed its grantmaking to align with the overarching goals of reducing political polarization in the United States.
+Funding has supported civic education, socio-economic opportunity, community service and civic engagement, and advancing peace in an evolving world, including nuclear security.
+In 2023, Richardson announced that the Andrew Carnegie Fellows Program would support polarization research exclusively for three years, an $18 million investment in scholarly research.